Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 For a NumPy-consuming library like SciPy, this has opened the opportunity to implement support for CuPy and PyTorch by adding support for the standard via `array-api-compat`.

-## SciPy Support for the Array API
+## SciPy support for the array API

 Before these interoperability efforts started, SciPy did not work well with provider libraries other than NumPy at all (as expressed by